lesnikyan/lisapet/readme.md

 Linear interpretable script automation project of executable tree.
 Linear interpretable script automatic parser of executable tree.
 Linear interpretable syntax analyzer and parser of executable tree.
+Lexical interpreter of scripting and arithmetical parser of executable tree.
 ico: Fox pet on the bicycle

 Syntax draft: